Worcester, MA – July 22-23, 2017

 Class:"Simple Paleo Cooking" Chef Amy Fothergill will teach you the basics of how to make simple paleo dishes that are big on flavor and nutrition.
 She will share some of her favorite family recipes, which can be made all year round.
 You will learn how to make substitutions for grains (including gluten), dairy and sugar.

 Class:"Traveling the world with food allergies" The presenters will discuss tips for successful food allergy travel in the United States and abroad, as well as lessons learned traveling with multiple food allergies.

-Class:"Celiac Disease: Past, Present and Future" This presentation will discuss the history of celiac disease, current management and future therapies.
+Class:"All You Wanted To Know About Gluten and Your Digestive Health" This presentation will discuss the history of celiac disease, current management and future therapies.

 Class:"Planning for Healthy Meals" In this presentation, Mia will walk through 10 of her favorite dairy-free, gluten-free, veggie-centered meals that she regularly makes for her family of five.
 She will bring you behind the scenes so you can learn how to make healthy meals in a way that is realistic and sustainable.
 Be ready to take out your calendars and do some onsite planning.
 There is no point to just listening and learning.
 Mia is all about taking action!

 Amanda Moore, MSHS

 Amanda Moore is a FARE Boston Community Engagement Council member and a graduate of the George Washington University Master’s of Health Science program.
 She spends her days working in the biotech industry but also maintains a website and blog devoted to navigating the world safely with severe food allergies (www.allergicawayandafraid.com).
 She promotes education and self-reliant preparation to ensure food allergy limitations do not hinder the everyday nor more adventurous life experiences.
 Amanda has survived anaphylactic food allergies since she was 3 years old.